hknutzen/Netspoc/technical.markdown

 cluster can be added to the reachable network set at once and search can proceed with the next interface.

-### Create the routing tree
+### Create routing rule set

-The routing tree is a variation of the rule tree, holding a pseudo rule for every source and destination zone pair of the optimized rule set.
-As ports are dispensable for routing information, port information can be omitted.
-To generate routing information for the first and last interface of a route, all source and destination networks extracted from the elementary rule set are stored within every pseudo rule.
-Source and destination zone pairs of deleted rules are contained within the routing tree because of a containing rule.
+For routing, the optimized rule set is further reduced.
+As routing information is calculated for zone borders, mainly the source and destination zone pairs of the optimized rule set are of interest, while protocol information is completely dispensable.
+Therefore, a pseudo rule is generated for every source and destination zone pair and stored in the routing tree.
+To generate routing information for the first and last interface of a route, source and destination networks for every pair are extracted from the elementary rule set and stored within the associated pseudo rule.
+Source and destination zone pairs of rules deleted during optimization are contained within the routing tree because of a containing rule.
 If however either source or destination or both are interfaces of a managed router, routing information for these interfaces must also be generated.
 For this reason, deleted rules with such properties are also processed and their source and destination are stored within the pseudo rule.

+In the rule set below, `rule2`is contained within `rule1`and was therefore tagged as deleted.

+    rule1: action = permit, source = n2, dest = n6, prt = tcp 80-90
+    rule2: action = permit, source = r1.n2, dest = n6, prt = tcp 80 - deleted

+When the rule for `rule1`is created, contains the source and destinarion pair of both `rule1` and `rule2`.

+    pseudo rule: action: permit, source: n2, dest: n6, prt: --- src networks: n2, dst networks: n6

+A closer look at the corresponding topology reveals, that in this case, `r1.n2` is an interface of a managed router.

+{% include image.html src="./images/rules_for_routing.png" title="Pseudo rule example:" description="Interface r1.n2 belongs to a managed router." %}

+Thus, although `rule2`s source `r1.n2` is an address within `n2`, it is still a managed interface that needs routing information.
+Therefore, `rule2` needs to be considered in the pseudo rule by additional information:

+    pseudo rule: action: permit, source: n1, dest: n5, prt: --- src networks: n2, dst networks: n6,
+    src interfaces: r1.n2, dst networks for src interfaces: n6

 ### Generate routing information